Canada · tool

 Weather-Specific Gear

-- UmbrellaEssentialA compact, sturdy umbrella is a must for unexpected showers.
+- UmbrellaEssentialA compact, sturdy umbrella is crucial for sudden downpours common in Vancouver.

 Health & Safety